 No specific test for fibromyalgia

 Fibromyalgia can't be easily confirmed or ruled out through a simple laboratory test.
 Your doctor can't detect it in your blood or see it on an X-ray.
-Instead, fibromyalgia appears to be linked to changes in how the brain and spinal cord process pain signals and how the body handles stress signals.
+Instead, fibromyalgia appears to be linked to changes in how the brain and spinal cord process pain signals.

 Because there is no test for fibromyalgia, your doctor must rely solely on your group of symptoms to make a diagnosis.